MicrosoftDocs/Viva/Viva/goals/nudge-users-to-check-in.md

 The nudge option is available in the progress popover when you select it.
 It will be visible to the users who aren't the primary check-in owner of the OKR.

-In the popup, you can also see how the notifications for that particular user are configured and where they'll be notified.
-The nudge will go out on Slack if integrated for their account, otherwise, it will fall back to email.
+The nudge will go out on to the user's email.

 [nudge email screenshot]